HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_single_container/Content/VoltMX_Foundry_Single_Container_Solution_On-Prem_.md

     > **Note:** For Windows and macOS, you can download and install the package installer for `Docker Desktop version 4.28.0 (139021)`.
 For Linux, you must install Docker Engine and Docker Compose separately.

-*   On Windows machines, use any bash/shell prompt to execute the install-foundry.sh script. macOS and Linux support Bash prompt by default. install-foundry.sh is located in `VoltFoundrySingleContainer-<version>_GA.zip`, which you wil download to start the installation.
-See {Installation]{#installation) for details.
+*   On Windows machines, use any bash/shell prompt to execute the install-foundry.sh script. macOS and Linux support Bash prompt by default. install-foundry.sh is located in `VoltFoundrySingleContainer-<version>_GA.zip`, which you will download to start the installation.
+See [Installation]{#installation) for details.
 *   Install Java 11.
 *   Install an external Database.
 (The supported types are mentioned [here](#supported-databases).)